recrm/ArchiveTools/README.md

 * -end
 	* example: python3 json-extractor.py -start 01:01:2014 -end 01:02:2014
 	* (Records all tweets between midnight January first and midnight January second.

-* -dialect
-	* Sets the format the csv file will follow.
-Defaults to Microsoft excel.
-	* See python module csv.list_dialects() for details.

 * -hashtag
 	* Only record tweets that contain this hash tag.